 The South Carolina Workers’ Compensation Act (SCWCA) allows you to file a claim because you have either contracted an occupational disease or suffered an injury by accident while you were in the workplace or carrying out your duties elsewhere.
 You must choose one category or the other when you file.

 Although coronavirus would seem to fall into the occupational disease category, this might not be a sound choice for your claim, for the following reasons:

 - If your claim is at first denied by your employer’s insurance company, you are entitled to appeal that decision and take your case before the SCWCC, which will decide each case on its own merits.

 - Because of the very specific, detailed language in the SCWCA, it could be difficult for you to prove on appeal that coronavirus is an occupational disease.
-You might stand a better chance of success if you claim that your COVID-19 infection falls into the injury category.

 The complicated language and very specific requirements of the SCWCA make the services of an experienced attorney vital to your claim, especially if it goes to the appeal level.

 How to Build a COVID-19 Workers’ Compensation Claim In Horry County South Carolina